The Beginner's Guide to Marriage Counseling in Raleigh, NC: Everything You Need to Know Before Your First Session

 Step 5: Engage Actively in the Couples Therapy Process

 Success in marriage counseling requires active participation from both partners.
-Here's how to maximize your investment in relationship counseling.
+By actively engaging in therapy, couples can begin to heal emotional wounds and work toward deeper healing that goes beyond surface-level changes.
+Here’s how to maximize your investment in relationship counseling.

 During Sessions: